-The management of acute respiratory distress syndrome is twofold; (i) supportive treatment with ventilation, and; (ii) focused treatment of the underlying cause.
-It is highly likely that patients will require emergency intubation and ITU admission for respiratory and circulatory support.
+The management of acute respiratory distress syndrome is (i) supportive treatment with ventilation (ii) focused treatment of the underlying cause.
+It is highly likely that patients with ARDS will require early intubation and ITU admission for respiratory and circulatory support.

-The specific goals of ITU management of ARDS are complex, focusing on limiting the inflammatory cascade and alveolar oedema.
-However, the main aspects of management involve:
+The specific goals of ITU management of ARDS are complex, focusing on limiting the inflammatory cascade and reducing alveolar injury.
+However, the main aspects of management* involve:

 - Maintaining the minimum intravascular volume required to ensure adequate tissue perfusion, thus limiting excess oedema

 - Lower tidal volumes used in ventilation, reducing shear forces from over-distension and ventilator-associated lung injury

 - Positive end-expiratory pressure, splinting airways and avoids the damage caused by the cyclical opening of alveoli

 Pharmacological Treatment of ARDS

-Pharmacological treatments of ARDS have in the past involved the use of artificial surfactant and corticosteroids, however are used less and less in modern practice.
+Pharmacological treatments of ARDS have in the past involved the use of artificial surfactant and corticosteroids, however are used less in modern practice.

 Use of artificial surfactant can be effective in neonatal cases, however has yielded no advantage in adults, whilst the use of corticosteroids are not effective in the acute phase of ARDS (but may reduce ventilation days when used 7-14 days after onset).

-Acute respiratory distress syndrome remains associated with a high mortality (~40% in Western centres), although it varies dependent on the underlying cause, age and degree of multi organ failure.
+Acute respiratory distress syndrome remains associated with a high mortality (around 40% in many centres), although it varies dependent on multiple factors.

 - Acute respiratory distress syndrome remains associated with a high mortality